Oklahoma lawmakers pass near-total abortion ban

 Register now for FREE unlimited access to Reuters.com

-May 19 (Reuters) - Oklahoma lawmakers on Thursday gave final approval to a bill that would ban nearly all abortions except in cases of medical emergency, rape or incest, and allow private citizens to sue anyone who helps women get abortions except in those narrow cases.
+May 19 (Reuters) - Oklahoma lawmakers on Thursday gave final approval to a bill that would ban nearly all abortions and would allow private citizens to sue anyone who helps women terminate a pregnancy.

-It is the second bill that the state's Republican-led legislature has passed this spring that effectively would end abortion access in Oklahoma.
+The bill would take effect immediately upon being signed by Republican Governor Kevin Stitt, making it the most restrictive abortion ban in the United States.

-The bill now heads to the desk of Republican Governor Kevin Stitt, who has signaled support for anti-abortion laws.
+The Republican-backed legislation bans abortion from the moment of "fertilization," making exceptions only in cases of medical emergency, rape or incest.
+The bill text says it does not prohibit the use of contraception or emergency contraception.

 Register now for FREE unlimited access to Reuters.com